momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 <SdkExampleTabs snippetId={'API_LeaderboardFetchByScore'} />

-FetchByScore is implemented as a batch operation, so for large leaderboards, you can fetch in batches of 8192 elements.
+FetchByScore is implemented as a batch operation, so for large leaderboards, you can fetch in batches of up to 8192 elements.
 You can page through multiple elements that fall within the requested score range using the `offset` parameter until you receive an empty list, which indicates the end of the requested elements.

 <SdkExampleTabs snippetId={'API_LeaderboardFetchByScorePagination'} />